stashed/docs/docs/guides/latest/troubleshooting/source-data-read-failed/index.md

 ## Possible reason

-By default, Stash runs backup as non-root user.
+By default, Stash runs backup as a non-root user.
 If the target data directory is not readable to all users, then Stash will fail to read the targeted data.

 ## Solution

-Run the backup process as same user as the targeted application or run the backup process as root user.
+Run the backup process as the same user as the targeted application or run the backup process as the root user.

-Here is an example of `BackupConfiguration` for running backup as root user:
+Here is an example of `BackupConfiguration` for running backup as the root user:

 ```yaml
 apiVersion: stash.appscode.com/v1beta1